Click on any of the following questions to jump to the answer:

 An alternative solution is described in the next FAQ answer.

 If I have an inbound call active, can I receive another call on that number?

-Yes, and that functionality will depend on how you have the Inbound Number configured.
+Yes, but that functionality will depend on how you have the inbound number configured.

 If the inbound number is configured to forward to a single physical phone (landline or mobile) then the second inbound call will receive the same treatment as any other call to that phone while that phone is busy.
 In many cases, that means it will be sent to the voice mail service associated with the physical phone.

 If you have the Hosted Voice/Enhanced Inbound upgrade then you can configure the inbound number to forward to multiple destinations – up to 10 phone numbers and/or turboDial softphone IDs (email addresses).
 So, you can have 10 inbound calls to the same number active at the same time.